OpenCyphal-Garage/gui_tool/README.md

 > error: Setup script exited with error in ipython setup command:
 > Invalid environment marker: sys_platform == "darwin" and platform_python_implementation == "CPython"

+If the application fails to start with an error like below, remove your existing installation of PyQtGraph (`pip3 uninstall pyqtgraph`) and re-install the application using the commands above.
+**Do not install PySide or PyQt4.**

+> Exception: PyQtGraph requires either PyQt4 or PySide; neither package could be imported.

 If you're still unable to install the package, please open a ticket.